 A lot of people get discouraged when they hear this, especially if you've been told most your life that health (not to mention, your value as a human being) is dependent on thinness.
 You might just feel like giving up.

-In my practice, I embrace a movement called Health at Every Size (HAES).
-Simply put, HAES encourages embracing health-promoting behaviors with the goal health, not weight loss.
+In my practice, I embrace a paradigm called Health at Every Size (HAES).
+Simply put, HAES encourages health-promoting behaviors with the goal of health, not weight loss.
 HAES practitioners don't use your body size to assess your health because we know that it isn't very good at that.
-For reference, most studies show "overweight" or "moderately obese" people live as long, or longer than those who are in the "normal" weight BMI category.
+Many studies show "overweight" or "moderately obese" people live as long, or longer than those who are in the "normal" weight BMI category anyway.
 Instead, we evaluate health in a much more holistic way, looking not only at presence or absence of physical/mental illness, but fitness, social connectivity, eating patterns and relationship to food, sleep, stress and so much more.

 This may be a scary or uncomfortable thing to hear if you feel unhappy at your current size.
-Besides the societal pressure to look a certain way, we've all heard so much information about the dangers of excess fat, making the idea of being "overweight" somewhat terrifying from a health perspective.
+Besides the societal pressure to look a certain way, we've all heard so much information about the dangers of fat, making the idea of being "overweight" somewhat terrifying from a health perspective.
 But a lot of the research we hear with scary health statistics is misrepresented.
-It's not an "obesity epidemic," it's a crappy lifestyle epidemic.
+It's not an "obesity epidemic," it's a crappy lifestyle epidemic, a poverty epidemic, a stress epidemic.
 Weight gain is simply one side effect that some people experience.
 Others do not.
 If someone engages in unhealthy behaviors, yet does not gain weight, the medical community often overlooks their higher risk?

 Focusing on something we can't control (i.e. weight) and not something we can control (i.e. behaviors), creates a huge distraction.
 Your actions will end up addressing the number on the scale, and usually in a way that's not sustainable.
 When you focus on weight, you eliminate sugar instead of looking at why stress is leading you to overeat candy and muffins from the snack room everyday at 3 pm.
 When you focus on weight, you go to the gym and pound away on the cycling machine for 45 minutes then don't move the rest of the day because you already got your workout in, rather than finding exercise you enjoy and can sustain and working movement in throughout the day.
 When you focus on weight, you give up and resort back to unhealthy behaviors when the scale stops moving, because even if the behavior changes you made were healthful, what you're doing "isn't working."